joao-dias-25/Data_cleaning_Project/README.md

 cleaning steps

-remove duplicated columns checking the boolean results when comparing remove columns with only a lot of unique values (like names or url links , leave one with the most unique values for index or pivot column strip strings from spaces and uppercases to make better counting types of values create a column for converting a storing datetime data for easy manipulating.
+- Remove duplicated columns, checking the boolean results when comparing the values.
+- Remove columns with a lot of unique values (like names or url links , leave one with the most unique values for index or pivot column
+- Strip strings from spaces and uppercases to make better counting types of values
+- Create a column for converting and storing  a datetime data for easy manipulating.

-and plot some results to see some outliers
+- and plot some results to see some outliers

-## Requirements & Deliverables
-The **mandatory** requirements that this project needs to satisfy are:
-* The project must be planned.
-That is why creating a Kanban board and readme documentation is important.
-You can find a template for Trello [here](https://trello.com/b/kImhfE7w/data-projects).
-* Your repository must be clean and organized; this means that it must include a *.gitignore* file and a README file and also have a functional file structure.
-* Your project must include data from at least 2 different data sources (APIs & web, dataset & APIs, etc.).
-* The project needs to be presented within 5 minutes to your colleagues on the day of the presentation.

-The **deadline** to turn in the deliverables is Sunday at 23:59.

-## Mentoring
-The TAs will be your mentors!

-Your mentors will:
-* Keep track of your project in general terms.
-Your mentors will be the next people that know more about the project, after you.
-* Check if you are following your plan: are you keeping up with your tasks and deadlines?
-Do you have any obstacles blocking you?
-* Help/support you with specific questions.
+clearly and for obvious reasons there is more records on the last 100 years.

+make more sence to focus on cleaning the recent data for a better analysis.

+I decide not to remove any rows with NaN values, because i don´t know the purpose of the cleaning.

-## Necessary Deliverables
+## Deliverables
-The following deliverables should be pushed to your Github repo and the link should be submitted via the student portal.

-* **A Jupyter Notebook (.ipynb) file**:
+* **A Jupyter Notebook (.ipynb) file: data-wrangling **
-The structure should be:
-1. Title of the project.
-2. Introduction to hypothoses.
-3. Data used (sources, limitations, cleaning, etc...)
-4. Any analysis and plots created.
-5. Any insights derived from your basic analysis.
-6. Possible further questions and improvements.
+* **The raw data in GSAF5.csv file**
+* **Mydatacleaning.csv file**
-* **A data folder**
+* **A gitignore file**
-* **A ``README.md`` file**
+* **A README.md file**
-Look [here](https://www.makeareadme.com/) for tips on how to structure a README.md file.